govau/design-system-site/content/components/select/default.md

 ---
 ## Default

-Select boxes (drop-down lists) allow users to select a value from a list that is hidden by default.
+Select boxes (drop-down lists) allow users to select a value from a list.